Blake-Ellis/Blake/README.md

 **Welcome to my GitHub Profile!**

-I'm Blake, a .NET Developer currently working at Absurd_
+I'm Blake, a .NET Developer currently working at 6B Digital

 You can find me on [Twitter](https://twitter.com/blakecops) or Discord at Blake#8678